err53/olympiads-homework-template/README.md

 A template repository that includes a Github Action to download Olympiads Homework

-This runs automatically daily and upon any modifications to the Action
+This runs automatically hourly and upon any non-Action pushes

 ## Usage